Perelandric/selector-engine/README.md

 | `Query.all` | `querySelectorAll` | Return all elements matching the provided selector from the given root. |
 | `Query.matches` | `matches` | Return `true` if the given element matches the selector, otherwise `false`. |

+In each `selector-engine` method, the first argument is the root from which the query is performed and the second argument is the selector string.
+If only one argument is passed, it is assumed to be the selector string, and the `document` will be used as the root.

 ##Usage